Invalid email address

 How does content format type impact analytics?

 In an episode of The Influencer Marketing Blueprint podcast, Lily Comba suggests choosing content formats that provide you with sales analytics.
-Comba, who built Seed Health’s million dollar influencer marketing program, has this advice:
+Comba has this advice:

 This is especially applicable to direct response marketing, Comba explains further.
-You won’t see a return on content without links––such as Reels or posts.
+You won’t see a return on content without links (Reels or in feed posts).
 If sales is your goal, use a clickable link.
 For that reason, as you’re getting an influencer marketing program started, and you need to show sales and learn what’s working or not, it’s better to focus on Instagram Stories (with links) and YouTube (with the partnerships link placed above the ‘show more’ fold).
 Read more of Comba’s advice.

 How to track and measure for analytics